software-students-fall2024/4-containers-trackly/README.md

 ## Acknowledgements

-We used online tutorials and forums.
+We used online tutorials, forums, and a huge effort from the whole team.
 We got a LOT of help from the tutor.
 And we'd like to dedicated this section as a Thank you to Shambhavi for dedicating extra time to help us. <3